Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Chongqing xiaomian(the city's morning noodle)

-Wheat alkaline noodles are dressed with chilli oil, Sichuan peppercorn, crushed peanuts, scallion, soy, vinegar, mustard greens, and a ladle of pork-bone stock.
-A single bowl can carry ten to fifteen seasonings, and the seasoning hierarchy is what regulars judge one stall against another by.
+Wheat alkaline noodles are dressed with chilli oil, Sichuan peppercorn, crushed peanuts, scallion, soy, vinegar, mustard greens and a ladle of pork-bone stock.
+A single bowl can carry up to fifteen seasonings, and the seasoning hierarchy is what regulars judge one stall against another by.

-We bring you to the xiaomian counter our food specialist eats at on the upper Jiefangbei plateau, briefed to your spice tolerance the night before so the bowl arrives at the level you can enjoy.
-Your guide reads the seasoning hierarchy aloud over the first bowl.
+We bring you to the xiaomian counter we trust most on the upper Jiefangbei plateau, briefed to your spice tolerance the night before so the bowl arrives at the level you can enjoy.
+Your guide will read the seasoning hierarchy aloud over the first bowl.

 A Chongqing mao xue wang, duck blood and beef offal in a chilli-bean broth, served at a jianghu-cai house